ndangelo/type/_posts/themes/2016-02-04-aspire-ghost.markdown

 categories: themes
 ---

 Aspire is a modern, clean, and content and image focus theme for Ghost blogging platform.
 Aspire is created for those who want to create a beautiful online magazine or news website.
 Aspire it is 100% responsive, that means it fits with all different kind of devices in different sizes.
-Aspire is compatible with Ghost version 0.7.x.
+Compatible with Ghost version 0.9.0

 <div class="darker-bg-image-wrap" markdown='1'>
   ![aspire-ghost-full-preview](/images/themes/ghost/aspire/aspire-ghost-full-preview.png)